ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue]: Add references.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/98

-This section defines how evidence from DICE and/or SPDM is transformed into a format where it can be added to an accepted claims set.
+This section defines how evidence from DICE {{DICE.AA}} and/or SPDM {{SPDM}} is transformed into a format where it can be added to an accepted claims set.
 A Verifier supporting DICE/SPDM format evidence should implement this section.

 ### Transforming SPDM Evidence to a format usable for matching

-[Evidence Binding For SPDM](TCG_SPDM-TBD) describes the process by which measurements in an SPDM Measurement Block are converted to Evidence suitable for matching using the rules below.
+The TCG DICE Concise Evidence Binding for SPDM specification {{CE.SPDM}} describes the process by which measurements in an SPDM Measurement Block are converted to Evidence suitable for matching using the rules below.
-The converted evidence is held in evidence triples which have a similar format to reference-triples (their semantics follows the matching rules described above).
+The SPDM measurements are converted to `concise-evidence` which has a format that is similar

+to CoRIM `triples-map` (their semantics follows the matching rules described above).

 ### Transforming DICE Evidence to a format usable for matching